 The Ashepoo, Combahee and Edisto (ACE) Basin represents one of the largest undeveloped estuaries on the east coast of the United States.
 The ACE Basin consists of approximately 1.1 million acres of diverse habitats including pine and hardwood uplands, forested wetlands, fresh, brackish and salt water tidal marshes, barrier islands and beaches.
 The basin's large estuarine system provides invaluable habitat for a rich diversity of finfish and shellfish resources.
-The basin hosts a wealth of wildlife resources, including such endangered and threatened species as bald eagles, woodstorks, ospreys, loggerhead sea turtles and shortnose sturgeon, and offers a variety of recreational uses.
+The area hosts a wealth of wildlife resources, including endangered and threatened species such as the bald eagle, woodstork, osprey, loggerhead sea turtle, and Atlantic and shortnose sturgeon.

-Paddling a canoe or kayak on one of the ACE Basin’s rivers and assorted tributaries offers one of the best ways to observe wildlife,and the area’s abundant natural beauty and cultural heritage.
+The ACE Basin offers a variety of recreational opportunities.
+Paddling a canoe or kayak on one of the area's rivers and assorted tributaries offers one of the best ways to experience and enjoy the wildlife, natural beauty, and cultural heritage of this special place.

 Featured trips for this waterway showing difficulty (circles) and current runnability status (squares). .